Liquidity ratios: types, formulas and how to use them

 Speed up cash collection:

-• Automate invoicing: Use accounting software like Xero for faster invoice processing
+- Automate invoicing: Use accounting software for faster processing

 Optimise cash outflow:

-• Lease equipment: Preserve cash reserves instead of large purchases
+- Lease equipment: Preserve cash reserves instead of making large purchases

 Improve operational efficiency:

-• Sell unproductive assets: Convert unused assets to cash
+- Sell unproductive assets: Convert unused items to cash

-• Increase sales: Expand customer base without increasing operating costs
+- Increase sales: Expand your customer base without increasing operating costs

 Consider financing options: